Nigel

 The beginning

 Being nine months old already, I was curious about his background.
 Apparently he'd been adopted the weekend before I met him so his records had been discarded; one employee thought he'd been a stray.
 The family that adopted him returned him after a few days claiming that he didn't get along with the "man of the house" which, given Nigel's unfailing and indiscrimate affection, seems a poor cover for other family issues.
 In any event, their loss was my gain.
 I was warned by the humane society of two other possible problems--he was apparently not house broken and he chewed his collars so vehemently that they kept him collarless.
-Despite these warnings, and with great pride, I officially adopted Nigel on October 6.
+Despite these warnings, and with great pride, I officially adopted Nigel on October 6, 1997.
 He came with a license, a bag of dog food, a box of biscuits, and a toy.
+After a few days struggling with names, my dog became Nigel.
+The first afternoon of his adoption I took him for a romp on Sandy Beach where I'd often fantasized about walking my dog.
+(He turned out to be house broken and never chewed his collar.)

 The early years

-Nigel soon began to frequent Sandy Beach where he became part of a small pack of close friends and a wider pack of acquaintances.
-Those were the early years of our life together--meeting up with the pack at 6:00 am on weekdays (no matter the weather) and a little later on weekends, mixing it up with morning hikes up Dan Moller and Mt.
+Sandy Beach quickly became one of his favorite places and remained so the rest of his life.
+Those were the early years together--meeting up with the pack at 6:00 am on weekdays (no matter the weather) and a little later on weekends, mixing it up with morning hikes up Dan Moller and Mt.
 Jumbo on the weekdays, Outer Point and longer hikes on days off.
-At the beach he met his best friend shortly after his adoption, a male pit bull/Labrador retriever mix named Cavall, as well as a small pack of very close friends and play buddies (Nigel was a well-known player on the Beach for years).
-The other members of that original pack have all passed away (Bridget, Cocoa, Annie, Eli, Olie, and others) and we haven't frequented the beach in recent years enough to rebuild it.
+At the beach he soon met his best friend, a male pit bull/Labrador retriever mix named Cavall, as well as a small pack of very close friends and play buddies (Nigel was a well known player on the beach for years).
+The other members of that original pack passed away long before Nigel (Bridget, Annie, Cocoa, Eli, Olie, and others) and after moving to mainland Juneau he and I didn't frequent the beach enough to build up another.
 For a few years his other best friend was Fred, a husky/Australian shepherd mix from Hoonah.
 Fred and Nigel together were a terror to their owners and to neighborhood dogs, turning into foot loose gang members when they met up.
-They hiked the Chilkoot Trail together; unfortunately, Fred now lives in Wrangell.
-You can always tell Nigel's friends by his willingness to let them near his toys and food.
-Nigel's "cousin" Rosie (my parent's dog) is a Chesapeake retriever and the only dog that Nigel spends considerable one-on-one time with these days.
-He and Cavall remain enamoured of each other, though their visits are less frequent that the dogs or their people would like.
+They hiked the Chilkoot Trail together, but Fred has since moved away.
+I could always tell Nigel's friends by his willingness to let them near his toys and food.
+Nigel's "cousin" Rosie (my parents' dog) was the dog he socialized with most in his latter years, though he and Cavall remain enamoured of each other all through their lives.

 Adventure buddy